 According to recent ABS data, nearly 70 per cent of Australians aged 20 to 64 years had attained at least one non-school qualification (such as a university degree).
-In fact, many roles in today’s competitive job market look favourably upon, and in some cases require, an undergraduate and sometimes even a postgraduate qualification.

 But university education, like all education, isn’t cheap.
 In fact, the latest ABS Household Expenditure Survey noted that the most significant increase in household spending was in education, which has jumped by 44 per cent in six years.

 It’s clear that the cost of education is as significant for families as the big-ticket cost-of-living considerations such as housing affordability, healthcare, insurance, childcare, and aged care.

 With the cost of an average bachelor degree starting at $15,000, and a postgraduate masters degree costing up to $37,000, it’s also safe to say young Australians are carrying bigger debts than ever before.

 Now more than ever, it’s essential that families include education on the list of life stage expenses, and plan not just for primary and secondary school, but also university.

 But isn’t that what HELP Loans are for?

 It’s true that the government’s HELP scheme is intended to assist students with funding their university studies.
 While this is provided through a no-interest loan, a HELP loan, however, is subject to annual indexation after the debt is more than 11 months old, and it is still a debt that needs to be repaid.